michaldivis/ocean/README.md

 Why multiple database contexts?
 In short: migrations.
 We want to be able to perform migrations for each provider separately since each provider might need the migration to be a bit different from the others.
 Having multiple contexts allows us to call the `Add-Migration` command on each of the contexts separately.

-### Check out the example project
-Check out the repository with the complete solution at https://github.com/michaldivis/ocean

 # Solution structure
 ## Data (.NET Standard class library)
 This project will contain the EF Core database context, data models, and some helpers.